agile-students-fall2025/1-project-proposal-team-1/README.md

 ### How?

 Users can join their families virtual "Home" where they will have access to eachother's schedules in a single page.
-Users can also log their own personal schedule and set reminders for special events.
+Users can also log their own personal schedule in a separate page.
+After creating an event, they will be given the option to set app reminders.

 ### Scope